AnaSync/AnaSync/README.md

+# About me
 ## Hi there 👋

+- 🌱 I’m currently learning ...

 <!--
 **AnaSync/AnaSync** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.